California BanCorp (NASDAQ:CALB) Short Interest Update

-California BanCorp (NASDAQ:CALB) saw a large increase in short interest in the month of January.
+California BanCorp (NASDAQ:CALB) was the target of a significant increase in short interest during the month of January.
 As of January 15th, there was short interest totalling 7,100 shares, an increase of 115.2% from the December 31st total of 3,300 shares.
-Currently, 0.1% of the shares of the company are short sold.
-Based on an average trading volume of 6,200 shares, the short-interest ratio is currently 1.1 days.
+Based on an average trading volume of 6,200 shares, the short-interest ratio is presently 1.1 days.
+Approximately 0.1% of the shares of the stock are sold short.

 California BanCorp is a holding company, which engages in the provision of banking and financial solutions.
 It offers deposits, lending, cash management, international banking as well as real estate mortgage, real estate construction, commercial, and installment loans.
 The company was founded on March 31, 2017 and is headquartered in Oakland, CA.